CRICOS COURSE CODE: 096211F

 Upon acceptance of a student’s application for enrolment, a letter of offer, as well as a written agreement and tax invoice for remaining fees, will be forwarded to students.

-The first two days of each course will include orientation and induction.
-Orientation will include information about the campus, accessing our support services and methods for achieving success throughout your study along with the key attendance and course progress requirements.
+The first 2 (two) days of each course will include orientation and induction.
+Orientation will include information about the campus, accessing our support services and methods for achieving success throughout your study, including attendance and course progress requirements.